-It was founded in the wake of Sept.
-11. Tribeca Film Festival was established during one of New York City’s darkest hours.
+Tribeca Film Festival was established during one of New York City’s darkest hours.
 De Niro, Rosenthal, and Hatkoff created the festival after Sept.
 11, 2001, when terrorist attacks left lower Manhattan in a cloud of smoke and threatened to obliterate the city’s economy and (more importantly) its spirit.
-With a goal of establishing New York as a center for film and celebrating the city’s vibrant culture, the festival has since brought an estimated $750 million worth of economic activity to Manhattan and revitalized the hearts, minds, and businesses of countless city residents.
+With the goal of establishing New York as a center for film and celebrating the city’s vibrant culture, the festival has since brought an estimated $750 million worth of economic activity to Manhattan and revitalized the hearts, minds, and businesses of countless city residents.

 Also founded after Sept.
 11 by De Niro, Rosenthal, and Hatkoff, this TFF affiliated non-profit enriches young lives through a variety of educational programs and connects emerging (and established) filmmakers with grants and other professional development opportunities.
-High-schoolers take note: “Tribeca Film Fellows” selects 20 lucky young filmmakers each year to go behind the scenes at the festival, receiving mentorship from award-winning directors and developing their own projects in the process.
+High-schoolers take note: “Tribeca Film Fellows” selects six NYC filmmakers ages 17-21 each year to go behind the scenes at the festival, receiving mentorship from award-winning directors and developing their own projects in the process.

-Film lovers outside of New York can enjoy the unique curatorial perspective of TFF through a variety of streaming and Internet-based programs.
+Film lovers outside of New York can enjoy the unique curatorial perspective of TFF through a variety of streaming programs.
 This year’s NOW (New Online Work) showcase focuses on new-media creators, and can be viewed online (for free!), alongside descriptions of featured filmmakers and their bodies of work.
-In addition to showcasing films created for the online space, Tribeca also offers audiences all over the world the opportunity to watch seven festival shorts without leaving their home computers.
+In addition to showcasing films created for the online space, Tribeca also offers audiences all over the world the opportunity to watch curated shorts from TFF alumni without leaving their home computers.

-It’s not all about the films.
 OK, it sort of is all about the films, but there are still many amazing opportunities to watch filmmaker interviews, live performances, and panel discussions throughout the festival.
-“Tribeca Talks” offer tons of relevant conversations about filmmaking in general—like a recently lauded chat between George Lucas and Stephen Colbert—as well as sneak previews and targeted talks leading up to festival screenings.
+“Tribeca Talks: At Home” offer tons of relevant conversations about filmmaking in general—like a virtual chat between the cast members of Hulu’s Normal People—as well as sneak previews and targeted talks leading up to festival screenings.

-Inspired by this post?
+Ready to get to work?
 Check out our New York City audition listings!